-The Congressional Budget Office (CBO) estimated in March 2025 that the debt will grow from 100% of GDP in 2025, to 107% in 2029 (exceeding the historical peak of 106% of GDP it reached in 1946 immediately after World War II), to 118% of GDP in 2035, and to 156% of GDP in 2055.
-The CBO's prediction is that GDP would grow at an average rate of 1.8%, down from a predicted rate of 2% a year ago, because of projections of lower growth in private investment and consumer spending.
-Congressional Budget Office, THE LONG-TERM BUDGET OUTLOOK: 2025 TO 2055 (Mar.
+The Congressional Budget Office predicts that GDP would grow at an average rate of 1.8%, down from a predicted rate of 2% a year ago, because of projections of lower growth in private investment and consumer spending.
+Congressional Budget Office, The Long-Term Budget Outlook: 2025 to 2055 (Mar.
 2025) ("Mounting debt would slow economic growth, push up interest payments to foreign holders of U.S. debt, and pose significant risks to the fiscal and economic outlook; it could also cause lawmakers to feel constrained in their policy choices.").